everpeace/vagrant-mesos/README.md

 ```

 ___CAUTION___: due to [MESOS-672](https://issues.apache.org/jira/browse/MESOS-672), mesos web ui fails redirection to the present leader of mesos master.
 So, you would need to access each master web ui manually to find the leader.
+The issue will be fixed on 0.18.0 release.

-If you wanted to make sure that the specific mastar(e.g. `master1`) could be an initial leader, you can cotrol the order of spinning up vm like below.
+If you wanted to make sure that the specific mastar(e.g. `master1`) could be an initial leader, you can cotrol the order of spinning up VMs like below.

 ```
 $ cd multinode